fbpx

 Biopsy.
 A biopsy is a procedure in which a small piece of tissue is removed and examined under a microscope.
 Other tests may indicate the presence of cancer, but only a biopsy can provide a definitive diagnosis.
 The material is next examined by a pathologist (s).
 The material is next examined by a pathologist (s).
 A pathologist is a clinician who specializes in diagnosing disease by interpreting laboratory tests and assessing cells, tissues, and organs.
 Even for skilled pathologists, salivary gland pathology can be challenging.
 This is why it’s critical to have the tissue analyzed by a head and neck pathologist who is familiar with salivary diagnosis.

-A fine needle biopsy or surgical removal of part or all of the tumor are two options for doing the biopsy.
+A fine needle biopsy or surgical removal of part or all of the tumour are two options for doing the biopsy.
 Fine needle aspiration, or FNA, is another name for a fine needle biopsy.
 A tiny needle is used to retrieve fluid and cells from the questionable location during this process.
-Adenoid cystic carcinoma tumors have a specific architecture in which epithelial cell bundles encircle and/or invade ducts or glandular structures within the organ.
-Adenoid cystic carcinoma is frequently diagnosed after the surgical excision of a tumor that was formerly deemed to be benign.
+Adenoid cystic carcinoma tumours have a specific architecture in which epithelial cell bundles encircle and/or invade ducts or glandular structures within the organ.
+Adenoid cystic carcinoma is frequently diagnosed after the surgical excision of a tumour that was formerly deemed to be benign.

 Imaging tests are performed.
-Before surgery, imaging procedures such as magnetic resonance imaging (MRI) or computed tomography (CT) scan can assist doctors to see the size and position of the tumor.
-If the tumor has migrated to other parts of the body, a positron emission tomography (PET) scan may be employed.
+Before surgery, imaging procedures such as magnetic resonance imaging (MRI) or computed tomography (CT) scan can assist doctors in seeing the size and position of the tumour.
+If the tumour has migrated to other parts of the body, a positron emission tomography (PET) scan may be employed.

 Your doctor will go through all of the results with you after the diagnostic tests are completed.
 These data can assist the doctor in describing cancer if the diagnosis is cancer.
 This is referred to as staging.